lexer

 <div id="<?php echo $id; ?>">

-will not style correctly.
+will not be tagged correctly.
 Also, these types of languages cannot currently embed themselves into their parent’s child languages either.

 A language cannot embed itself into something like an interpolated string because it is possible that if lexing starts within the embedded entity, it will not be detected as such, so a child to parent transition cannot happen.
-For example, the following Ruby code will not style correctly:
+For example, the following Ruby code will not be tagged correctly:

 sum = "1 + 2 = #{1 + 2}"